Syzygy Theoretic Approach to Horrocks-type Criteria for Vector Bundles: Horrocks criterion for ACM and Buchsbaum bundles on projective space

 From the Horrocks correspondence (\ref{HorrocksCorrespondence}), the vanishing of the intermediate cohomologies of a vector bundle ${\mathcal E}$ on ${\mathbb P}^n$, that is, $\tau_{>0}\tau_{<n} {\mathbb R}\Gamma_*({\mathcal E}) = 0$ implies that ${\mathcal E}$ is isomorphic to a direct sum of line bundles, which gives the Horrocks' theorem.

 Next we will explain the Chang-Goto structure theorem (\ref{Chang-Goto}) of Buchsbaum bundles on projective space.
 We will do the groundwork to extend their result towards the structure theorem of quasi-Buchsbaum bundles.
-The first proof \cite{G}, somehow easy-to-follow, is based on `surjectivity criterion' for Buchsbaum modules and technical lemma (\ref{keylem}).
-The second proof \cite{C} studies a map from $\Omega^p_{{\mathbb P}^n}(p)$ to ${\mathcal O}_{{\mathbb P}^n}$ in Case B, which has driven us to research null-correlation bundles.
-Both of the proofs use an inductive arguement due to Lemma~\ref{keylem}.
-Yoshino's third proof \cite{Y} by the Horrocks correspondence gives a good picture.
-Finally, as the fourth proof, we explain original one coming from an idea of \cite{BM,MM}, which becomes the starting point of a syzygy theoretic method.
 Now let us begin with the definition and basic properties of Buchsbaum rings, see, e.g., Schenzel \cite{Sch} and St\"uckrad-Vogel \cite{SV}.